Share your wisdom and grow your brand with industry specific books.

 Fiction books include imaginary elements invented by the writer.
 The narratives typically have made-up characters, events, objects, and places.
 For example, Christopher Paolini’s fantasy fiction novel Eragon takes place in the imaginary country of Alagaësia, and the narrative includes dragons and other unreal creatures.

 By contrast, nonfiction books provide factual accounts of actual events, people, or subjects.
-Nonfiction writers conduct extensive research and interview witnesses to ensure that they tell a reliable and unbiased narrative.
+Writing a nonfiction book requires writers conduct extensive research and interview witnesses to ensure that they tell a reliable and unbiased narrative.
 Fiction writers also frequently draw on research, but they build on and often manipulate these facts to develop their creative story.

 Many books blend aspects of fiction and nonfiction, which can make it challenging for readers to tell the difference between the two genres.
 For instance, F. Scott Fitzgerald set The Great Gatsby in the actual locations of Long Island and New York City, but the plot centers on the characters and events he imagined.